Skip to main content Skip to footer

 3. VOTE your ballot.

-4. Return your ballot via mail or drop it at Beltrami County Elections by 8:00pm on Election Day.
+4. Return your ballot via mail or deliver it to Beltrami County Elections by 8:00pm on Election Day.

 Track your ballot to see if it has been received or accepted.